Paul Tough

 Paul Tough (born 1967) is a Canadian-American writer and broadcaster.
-He is perhaps best known for authoring the works Whatever It Takes: Geoffrey Canada's Quest to Change Harlem and America and How Children Succeed: Grit, Curiosity, and the Hidden Power of Character.
+He is best known for authoring the works Whatever It Takes: Geoffrey Canada's Quest to Change Harlem and America and How Children Succeed: Grit, Curiosity, and the Hidden Power of Character.

 Background and career

 He grew up in Toronto and was educated at the University of Toronto Schools.
 As a teenager, he was co-host of Anybody Home, a weekly youth-oriented programme broadcast nationally on CBC Radio until the show's cancellation in 1983.
 He has also served as an editor of The New York Times Magazine.

+Tough attended Columbia University for one semester in the fall of 1985.
+He then continued his studies at McGill University in Canada for three semesters.
+Ultimately, he left college without earning a degree.
+Tough moved back to the United States in 1988 and worked for Harper's Magazine.
+In 1990, he received the Livingston Award, along with Jack Hitt, for an article they wrote about computer hackers that was published in Esquire.

-Tough first moved to the United States in 1988 and worked for Harper's Magazine and then returned to radio becoming senior editor of This American Life in the mid-1990s before moving back to Canada to serve as editor of Saturday Night in 1998.
-By 2000, he had returned to the United States to found Open Letters, an online magazine.
+He returned to radio, becoming senior editor of This American Life. in the mid-1990s.
+In 1998, he returned to Canada to serve as editor of Saturday Night.
+By 2000, Tough had returned to the United States to found Open Letters, an online magazine.

 He has written extensively about education, poverty and politics, including cover stories in the New York Times Magazine on the Harlem Children's Zone, the post-Katrina school system in New Orleans, the No Child Left Behind Act, and charter schools.
 He returned to This American Life in the early 2000s, where he reported, more recently, on the parents enrolled in the Harlem Children's Zone's Baby College.
 His writing has appeared in Slate, GQ, Esquire, and The New Yorker.
-He lives with his wife and son in Austin, Texas and Montauk, New York.